shuozhixu/FYRE2024/README.md

 	sbatch lmp.batch

-Then switch to another void size by changing that number in line 12 to `60`, `58`, ..., `2`, respectively.
+Then switch to other void sizes by changing that number in line 12 to `60`, `58`, ..., `2`, respectively.
 As mentioned, in total 32 void sizes will be considered for each interatomic potential.

 Note: the smaller the void size, the smaller the simulation cell, and hence the less time it would take to finish the LAMMPS simulation.